mationai/video-utils/README.md

 Currently, to embed a video such as youtube video, you need to include the iframe into the html.
 This is a problem in markdown as iframes are not allowed.

 [Stack Overflow](https://stackoverflow.com/questions/11804820/embed-a-youtube-video) has a nice solution around it.
 Instead of inserting the iframe, insert a video preview image to indicate to user it is a video.
 The image will however be a link to the youtube site instead of embedded in the page.
 It is a nice hack.
 However, it requires the user to capture a screen shot of the video.
 An easier way is to generate that image with a command line utility instead.
+After not having much luck finding such tool, I decide to make one as it is pretty simple.

 #### Requirements
 `cv2` and `numpy`